gordonwatts/hep-programming-hints/plan-hist.md

 Notes:

 * Where possible, repeat a name that was used to refer to the histogramming data in a previous step.
+* For labels, use latex and not unicode characters when math or other symbols are required.
+* Do not hesitate to use latex symbols in the title and axes.
+Looks more professional!

 == Start Example Response ==